NBA News: Kyrie Irving Reveals Why He Left The Boston Celtics For Brooklyn Nets

 Kyrie Irving made his first appearance for the Brooklyn Nets on media day, and the guard had plenty to share regarding his offseason decision and last season’s struggles.
-Following his trade to the Boston Celtics last year, Irving vouched to re-sign with the team in front of thousands of fans.
+Following his trade to the Boston Celtics, Irving vouched to re-sign with the team in front of thousands of fans.
 As the 2018-19 NBA season progressed, there were growing concerns about Irving’s commitment to the Celtics.

 Danny Ainge hoped to convince Irving of giving it another go, but the latter had already made up his mind prior to free agency.
 In his press conference, Irving was appreciative of the Celtics fans’ warm welcome and revealed the exact moment when things took a turn for the worse.